 If you are lucky enough to land a job that allows you to work and travel simultaneously, you live a life most Singaporeans desire.
 Being a digital nomad is not an impossible dream.
 However, is it really a free lifestyle?
 Get answers straight from here.

 As a nomad, you must always be ready to move from one country to another.
-While this leisure is much captivating to a lot of people you know, this will be hard to do if you lack finances.
+While this leisure is much captivating to many people you know, this will be hard to do if you lack finances.
 Most nomads share that they move every two to three months.
-Since you are trying to save up, you might be using budget flights which can potentially cost S$200 if you are travelling to South East Asia, however if you are aiming to go to other parts of the globe, make sure you have around S$1,200 to S$1,500 in your bank.
+Since you are trying to save up, you might be using budget flights that can cost $200 if you travel to South East Asia.
+However, if you aim to go to other parts of the globe, make sure you have around $1,200 to $1,500 in your bank.

 In case you are also planning to depend on the free Wi-Fi offered in coffee shops and certain accommodations, you still have to buy a SIM card to be able to make a call.

 Everybody needs to eat, and so are you.
 Like in Singapore, other countries have their own delicacies, yet if you stay for two months or more, you have to create an effective budget for food.
 Most nomads allocate $200 to $1,500 as their budget for food.
 Since you are always on the go, be prepared to eat out.
 Most countries in Asia offer street food meals which can cost $3 to $5 per meal.
 The meals in mid-range restaurants can cost $25 to $50 per serving, and high-end restaurants have meals at least $70 per serving.